Is a Correction Looming Ahead for Sea Limited (SE)

 BofA Securities gave a rating of “Buy” to SE, setting the target price at $340 in the report published on June 10th of the current year.

-Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 4.78%, as shares surge +4.65% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +32.07% upper at present.
+Volatility was left at 4.30%, however, over the last 30 days, the volatility rate increased by 5.10%, as shares sank -3.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +25.03% upper at present.

-During the last 5 trading sessions, SE rose by +6.66%, which changed the moving average for the period of 200-days by +89.19% in comparison to the 20-day moving average, which settled at $277.20.
-In addition, Sea Limited saw 47.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SE fell by -3.12%, which changed the moving average for the period of 200-days by +60.03% in comparison to the 20-day moving average, which settled at $278.07.
+In addition, Sea Limited saw 36.11% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SE